Tchez/brain-blog/notes/projects/speakup-palmas/in-person/recurring-tasks.md

 Share the confirmation artwork for the meetup (date, time, and location) on Instagram, LinkedIn, and WhatsApp.

+Conduct a poll on WhatsApp to estimate how many people will attend.

 <div className="alert alert--info" role="alert">
 Depends on task <strong>#1.2</strong> (venue and time already defined).
 </div>